-The sense that something was missing reared rather as a nagging feeling like the label you forgot to rip out that itches just enough to be irritating.
-Distracted I was flicking through the channels too quickly, I had developed a tricky relationship with social media and generally speaking, I was not in tune and life felt too fleeting.
+The sense that something was off nagged at me like the label you forgot to cut out of a brand new, impulse-bought jumper.
+Distracted, flicking through channels too quickly, I developed a tricky relationship with social media and generally speaking, I was not in tune and life felt too fleeting.

 Years prior I had been prone to bouts of introspection, and I relished this time with myself.
 Life had been moving too fast and I felt that I had lost that depth in creativity, learning and living day to day.

-You are the things you do and think.
+You are the things you do and think about.

 Have you ever dissected and experimented with your daily rituals?
 I made a time log of how I was spending my days which led to an evaluation of the relationship between how my energy levels fluctuated throughout the day, and how that was impacting my most meaningful work.

 This was really the beginning of it all.
 Eckhart Tolle’s ‘The Power of Now’ pulled a rug from underneath my feet and I began to understand the role of my rather large ego believing that this ‘something’ was someone else’s problem when really, ‘I’ was missing in this present moment.
 I had this small revelation cleaning the tiles down in the bathroom, hardly a glamorous visual, but I often fall into an easy flow-like state when I do house tasks of this kind.

 Your physical limits reveal your mental limits.

 Exercise is only one aspect of health, well-being and personal development.
 My approach to exercise over the past year has changed completely, starting with studying and fully immersing myself in yoga full time which goes much deeper than the physical form and teaches you how to connect, not what to connect too.